Computational & Data Science Fellowships

-ACM SIGHPC and Intel are excited to announce a new international program of graduate fellowships, beginning in 2016.
-The goal is to increase the diversity of students pursuing graduate degrees in data science and computational science, including women as well as students from racial/ethnic backgrounds that have not traditionally participated in the computing field.
-The program will support students pursuing degrees at institutions anywhere in the world.
+ACM SIGHPC and Intel have partnered to create Computational and Data Science Fellowships, a 5-year program to increase the diversity of students pursuing graduate degrees in data science and computational science.
+Specifically targeted at women or students from racial/ethnic backgrounds that have not traditionally participated in the computing field, the program is open to students pursuing degrees at institutions anywhere in the world.
+The 2018 cohort of students will be the third cohort of students.

 To qualify for a Computational & Data Science Fellowship, a student must be: